Scale Economies and Aggregate Productivity: Model Equilibrium

 There are $N_t$ intermediate producers on the interval $\imath \in (0,N_t)$.
-The parameter $\mu \geq 1$ captures product substitutability.\footnote{Perfectly substitutable products $\mu=1$ are admissible when intermediate producers have a fixed cost and increasing marginal cost ($\phi>0$ and $\nu \in (0,1)$).
-This is the case of perfect competition where profit maximizing intermediate producers take price as given.
-Under perfect competition all firms produce at the minimum on their average cost curves with perfectly-elastic, horizontal, demand curves.} The aggregator has constant returns to scale.\footnote{A typical CES production function would have the pre-multiplying term as $N_t^\mu$, such that is cancels with the $1/N_t$ inside the square brackets.
-However, this creates increasing scale economies in aggregation.
-Since our interest is scale economies at the firm level, we remove this additional source of scale in aggregation.}
+The parameter $\mu \geq 1$ captures product substitutability.\footnote{Perfectly substitutable products ($\mu=1$) are admissible when intermediate producers face fixed costs and decreasing returns to scale ($\phi>0$ and $\nu\in(0,1)$).
+This corresponds to perfect competition, in which firms take prices as given and operate at the minimum of their average cost curves under perfectly elastic demand.} The aggregator has constant returns to scale.\footnote{Under a CES aggregator, the pre-multiplier is $N_t^{\mu}$ and offsets the $1/N_t$ term inside the brackets.
+This introduces additional increasing returns in aggregation, which we abstract from.} Under monopolistic competition, $\mu$ also governs the equilibrium markup, with a higher value corresponding to greater market power and a higher price–cost margin.

 The maximization problem of the final goods producer is